ashish-chopra/ngx-gauge/README.md

 # Configuration Properties

-There are plenty of configurable `input` properties available to tune the `Gauge` as per your needs.
+There are plenty of configurable properties available to tune the gauge as per your needs.

 | Name      | Description  | Required  | Default value  | Possible values |
 | ---       | ---          | ---       | ---               | ---            |